UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

     - REST: representational state transfer.
 Popular among public APIs.
 HTML is an implementation of REST.
     - RPC: remote procedure call.
 Aims to make service requests look like internal function calls.

-+ In complex scenarios (all services request and serve data, for instance), this architecture may become overly complex.
++ This architecture may become convoluted in complex scenarios (all services request and serve data, for instance).
 + A better approach may be to have a central data broker.

 :::